meplum-li/dissipation_calc/README.md

 # dissipation_calc
- calculate energy dissipation in topological sysytem
+ This code is rewritten in `matlab` for calculating energy dissipation in topological sysytem.